mumble-voip/mumble/docs/user-guides/server_config_guide.md

 ### Firewall & Ports

-In order for your users to be able to connect to your server, you need to allow incoming connections to a specific Port that the Mumble Server uses.
+In order for your users to be able to connect to your server, you need to allow incoming connections to a specific port that the Mumble Server uses.

-The Standardport is `64738` (recommended).
+The standard port is `64738` (recommended).
 You can also change it to every available port by editing the main configuration file (`murmur.ini`; see below).

 **Note:** Use a port that is not standardized (widely used by known programs/services), see e.g. [Wikipedia - List of Ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).

-Allow connections to the Port for both protocols (TCP and UDP).
+Allow connections to the port for both protocols (TCP and UDP).

 Check and adjust your: